-Inpatient services in a psychiatric hospital†

-Covered services include mental health care services that require a hospital stay.

-• We cover up to 190 days per lifetime for inpatient stays in a Medicare-certified psychiatric hospital.
-The number of covered lifetime hospitalization days is reduced by the number of inpatient days for
+Inpatient services in a psychiatric hospital [†] Covered services include mental health care services that require a hospital stay.
+Cost-sharing is charged for each inpatient stay. • We cover up to 190 days per lifetime for inpatient stays in a Medicare-certified psychiatric hospital.
+The number of covered lifetime hospitalization days You pay the following depending upon the plan in which you are enrolled: